In this article you will learn the 10 things you need to know about LinkedIn company pages.

 Here’s more from LinkedIn Help about this feature.

 8. You Can See Who Follows Your Company Page

 You can see who follows your LinkedIn company page when you’re in the admin view.
-Click on Analytics, then Followers and scroll down to view your new followers.
-Check new followers at the end of each month, and ensure the relevant people within your organisation are inviting any 2nd or 3rd degree connections to connect, with a personalised note thanking them for following your organisation’s LinkedIn company page updates.
+Click on Analytics on the LH side, then Followers and scroll down to view your new followers.

 9. You Can Pin a Post to Your Company Page Updates

-To pin a post, go to the updates section (when in admin view), locate the correct update and click the More icon and select Pin to top from the dropdown.
+To pin a post, go to the updates section (when in admin view), locate the correct update and click the More icon and select Pin to top from the drop down.
 You’ll see Pinned in the upper right corner of the update.
 The update will move to the top of the Updates and Recent updates section (member view) of your Linkedin Company Page.
-This example shows you where to access this feature when you’re in the admin view of your LinkedIn company page.